 - Not available in Alaska, Delaware, Hawaii, New Hampshire, Montana, Vermont, Wyoming

-Nationwide comes second with their average rates being only slightly higher than Geico’s.
+Geico comes second with their average rates being only slightly higher than Nationwide’s.
 Their extensive array of insurance products makes them an attractive choice for bike owners who wish to bundle their insurance, and the brand is also more accommodating to high-risk riders.

-While not having the same nationwide presence as the big dogs, Markel presents a good insurance option in the 9 states where it operates (Alaska, California, Florida, Georgia, Michigan, North Dakota, South Dakota and Vermont).
-The company’s quotes can be as much as 50% cheaper than the average insurance premium, except for some states like Florida where it ended up being over 50% more expensive than competitors.
+While not having the same nationwide presence as the big dogs, Progressive presents a good insurance option in the states where it operates.
+The company’s quotes can a higher percentage cheaper than the average insurance premium.

 Note that motorcycle insurance quotes vary per rider and location.
 The figures shown above are the average motorcycle insurance policy rates for each company.